The Intelligence Layer

 AI doesn’t fail because models are weak.

-It fails when experiences are fragmented.
+It fails when experiences fragment.

 What I'd do differently